YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario29/README.md

 A TridentAutogrowPolicy (_TAG_) is a new Trident CRD, which contains 3 configurable parameters:
 - usedThreshold (%): percentage of used capacity that trigger the volume expansion.
 - growthAmount (% or size): growth amount (optional, defaults to 10%).
-- maxSize: maximum size a volume can reach (optinal).
+- maxSize: maximum size a volume can reach (optional).

 Let's create one for our scenario:
 ```bash